TheBuilderHero/MightyWarriorsServer/TextFiles/RaceInfo.md

    				Agility - 10
 				Physical Damage - 5
 				Stealth - 5
-			- Passive: plus one to all stats
+			- Passive: plus one to all stats. a stat is increased by 3* determined at battle start
 			- Attacks:

         	Elf